Electronic Gadgets

 Sure, we're all obsessed with our phones, but does everyone think that strapping a timepiece to the wrist is redundant?

 Although we love our mobile gadgetry, all those charging cords are annoying to keep up with and carry around.
-Wireless chargers eliminate the need for extra cables, but how do they power up your gear?
+Does it ever make you wonder, how do wireless chargers work?
+Find out how wireless chargers ditch the cables and power up your gear!